-If you want to fire a single trigger if the Generic, Enterprise, and Specific values in the Inform trap match the corresponding values in your trap mask, proceed with step 8.
-Otherwise, skip to step 11.
+If you want to fire a single trigger if the Generic, Enterprise, and Specific values in the Inform trap match the corresponding values in your trap mask, proceed with Step 8.
+Otherwise, skip to Step 11.

-- 8. Select the Simple Trigger radio button. - 9.
-Type a trigger name in the Simple Trigger field, or select a trigger from the Simple Trigger drop-down list.
+- 8. Select the Simple Trigger radio button.

+- 9. Type a trigger name in the Simple Trigger field, or select a trigger from the Simple Trigger dropdown list.

+- 10. Select the Save button.